statsfm/support-docs/docs/import/streaming-history.md

 ## 7. Upload your files

+You can only upload one `endsong.json` file at a time.

-When you have your extracted .JSON files ready, click the _Choose files_ button.
+When you have your extracted .JSON files ready, click the _Upload_ button.
 Then, select the `endsong.json` files.
-You can hold shift and select files to upload multiple at a time, but you can also upload them one by one.
+You have to upload files one by one.

-After clicking _Upload_, your files will be sent to the Spotistats servers.
+After clicking _Upload_, your file will be sent to the Spotistats servers.

 ![Step 8 image](./step-8.png)